systemcarl/folio/README.md

 application requires no additional customization; all customization is optional and primarily cosmetic.

+### Locale
+A locale can be set in `locale.json`, located in the `/static` folder.
+Values found in the `locale.json` file will be used to populate application text.
+The [default locale](src/lib/utils/locale.ts) defines all expected values.

 ### Theming
 Adding a custom `theme.json` file to the `/static` folder will populate the application with the provided theme settings.
 The theme shown in the client is